-A test commonly given after cardiac arrest is an electrocardiogram (ECG).
 During an ECG, sensors (electrodes) that can detect the electrical activity of your heart are attached to your chest and sometimes to your limbs.
 An ECG can reveal disturbances in heart rhythm or detect abnormal electrical patterns, such as a prolonged QT interval, that increase your risk of sudden death.

-These may include:
+These might include:

 - Nuclear scan.
-This test, usually done along with a stress test, helps identify blood flow problems to your heart.
+This test, usually done with a stress test, helps identify blood flow problems to your heart.
 Tiny amounts of radioactive material, such as thallium, are injected into your bloodstream.
 Special cameras can detect the radioactive material as it flows through your heart and lungs.

 Sudden cardiac arrest requires immediate action for survival.

-If you don't know CPR but someone collapses unconscious near you, call 911 or emergency medical help.
-Then, if the person isn't breathing normally, immediately begin pushing hard and fast on the person's chest — at a rate of 100 to 120 compressions a minute, allowing the chest to fully rise between compressions.
+If you don't know CPR and someone collapses unconscious near you, call 911 or emergency medical help.
+Then, if the person isn't breathing normally, begin pushing hard and fast on the person's chest — at a rate of 100 to 120 compressions a minute, allowing the chest to fully rise between compressions.
 Do this until an automated external defibrillator (AED) becomes available or emergency personnel arrive.

 Advanced care for ventricular fibrillation, a type of arrhythmia that can cause sudden cardiac arrest, generally includes delivery of an electrical shock through the chest wall to the heart.
 The procedure, called defibrillation, momentarily stops the heart and the chaotic rhythm.
 This often allows the normal heart rhythm to resume.